 Learn how to embrace your life through the practices of savoring, gratitude, and self-appreciation

-What To Expect Workshop participants will meet for eight successive Saturdays beginning April 6th.
+What To Expect: Workshop participants will meet for eight successive Saturdays beginning August 3rd.
 Workshop activities include meditation, short talks, experiential exercises, group discussion, and home practices.
 The goal is for participants to directly experience self-compassion and learn practices that evoke self-compassion in daily life.
-Attendance at the first two sessions on April 6th and 13th is mandatory and cannot be waived as they provide the foundational elements for the remainder of the course.
-Because this course can be used as qualifying training for other programs, participants can miss no more than two sessions in order to receive a certificate of completion.
+Attendance at the first two class sessions is mandatory and cannot be waived as they provide the foundational elements for the remainder of the course.
+Note: Because this course can be used as qualifying training for other programs, participants can miss no more than two sessions in order to receive a certificate of completion.

-Fee includes attendance at the full 8-week program, a 4-hour retreat, and a full hardcopy of the 56-page student handout for the Mindful Self-Compassion workshop.
+Fee includes the full 8-week program, a 4-hour retreat, and a full hardcopy of the 56-page student handout for the Mindful Self-Compassion workshop.

 Space is limited and an application is required.
 1. Email Annette Jordan at firstname.lastname@example.org to inquire about availability and to request an application.